-These itineraries will give you a starting point for what your trip to Costa Rica could entail.
-They cover routes that we've found work particularly well and feature some of our favourite places to stay.
+These tours give you a starting point for what your trip to Costa Rica could entail.
 Treat them as inspiration, as each trip is created uniquely for you.

 Why travel with Audley?

 - 99% of our clients would recommend us